 What are Cloud Solutions?

 Cloud solutions are tools for creating and storing content or information, as well as strategies for where and how to consume it.
-These solutions are used for creating virtual infrastructures for large and small organisations to host applications or business functions, as well as a place to develop and test new capabilities.
+These solutions are used for creating virtual infrastructures for large and small organizations to host applications or business functions, as well as a place to develop and test new capabilities.
 Additionally, they include pay-as-you-go services or products (hardware, software and networks) and solutions that you can buy to install in your specific environment.

 First, here are some common terms and phrases related to cloud solutions: